 My teaching philosophy is based on what students actually learn, both inside and outside of class, and on what they actually can accomplish after applying the knowledge and analytical framework they have achieved by taking my classes.
 This means that instead of me just being an “information giver,” and students simply being “information receivers,” I believe in “active-experiential learning,” where the student goes beyond the passive learning of merely reading assignments, listening and taking notes during lectures, and then memorizing and regurgitating packaged information on an exam.

-Although students still must intake information as a necessary first step in the learning process (reading, listening, and memorizing), students must—beyond that, and much more importantly—“learn by doing;” that is, they must be given powerful analytical tools as a catalyst to respond competently when they are challenged to achieve the important learning objectives of the course.
+Although students still must efficiently and accurately intake information as a necessary first step in the learning process (reading, listening, and memorizing), students must—beyond that, and much more importantly—“learn by doing;” that is, they must be given powerful analytical tools as a catalyst to respond competently when they are challenged to achieve the important learning objectives of the course.
 Students must be able to engage and perform in the critical analysis of the course, and even be able to create new relevant and effective paradigms of analysis, often through realistic role-plays and meaningful simulations, and of course, class discussions.

-In short, there is an old adage in teaching that I believe in: A true educator, instead of trying to be an entertaining “sage on the stage,” should instead strive to be a helpful “guide on the side.”
-Teaching should be all about the students, and their performance; not all about professors, and their performance.
+In short, there is an old adage in teaching that I believe in strongly: A true educator, instead of trying to be an entertaining “sage on the stage,” should instead strive to be a helpful “guide on the side.”
+Teaching should be all about the students, and their performance; and not all about professors, and their performance and antics.

-I also believe in using visual learning technology and kinetic demonstrative teaching in the classroom to complement what is being said during class so as to provide greater clarity in class.
+I also believe in using visual learning technology and kinetic demonstrative teaching in the classroom to complement what is being discussed and considered during class so as to provide greater clarity in class.
 It often reinforces learning and retention when students can simultaneously see and hear complex concepts as those concepts are considered, understood and then later applied.

 For more on this topic please see my law review article: Fred Galves, “Will Video Kill the Radio Star?
 Visual Learning and the Use of Display Technology in the Law School Classroom,” University of Illinois Journal of Law, Technology & Policy [a peer-reviewed, cross-disciplinary journal, with the National Center for Supercomputing Applications & Institute of Government and Public Affairs] (2004) (exploring learning theory and addressing the pedagogical benefits and critiques of teaching using display technology).